rpwillis/SharePoint-Learning-Kit/ReadMe.txt

   -- Make sure gacutil.exe is in your Windows PATH environment variable.
 (It's not sufficient for
      it to be in a command shell PATH.)

-  -- Download the SLK SDK .zip file from CodePlex (it's named SLK-SDK-n.n.nnn-ENU.zip, where
-     n.n.nnn is the version number).
-It doesn't matter exactly which version you get, as long as it's relatively recent.
-Unzip this .zip file and copy the contents into C:\dev\SLK.SDK.
-     For example, you should now have the following file:

-         C:\dev\SLK.SDK\Debug\Microsoft.LearningComponents.Compression.dll

-     In fact, the reason you need to download the SLK SDK before building SLK is that the source code for this DLL is not included with the SLK source code (for licensing reasons).

   -- Run the batch file C:\dev\SLK\SkipVerification.bat.
 Warning: this will disable strong name
      verification for all assemblies that use SLK's public key token ("abc4ed181d6d6a94").
      However, if you don't do this step (or an equivalent), you won't be able to execute the